sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 <img src="assets/public6.png" width="400"/>

 This modal displays all available Public and Application embeds.
-Select the `Public (0)` tab and then select `Dashboard`.
-This will allow us to only display the Dashboard Page in our embed.
+Select the `Public (0)` tab and then select `Profit Planning Tool`.
+This will allow us to only display the Profit Planning Page in our embed.

 <aside class="negative">
 <strong>NOTE:</strong><br> You can choose the entire Workbook, Page or one or more Elements (Tables, Viz ect...).